mattboggess/intedact/README.md

 # intedact

-Interactive univariate and bivariate EDA for pandas DataFrames right in your Jupyer notebook.
+Interactive EDA for pandas DataFrames right in your Jupyer notebook.

 # Installation